A stability bound on the $T$-linear resistivity of conventional metals

-We propose that, in the relevant temperature regime, there is in fact generically a crossover at $\lambda \sim 1$ from metallic to insulating transport, driven by polaron physics.
+We propose that, in the relevant temperature regime in metals with strong electron-phonon scattering, there is in fact generically a crossover at $\lambda \sim 1$ from metallic to insulating transport, driven by polaron physics.
 This corresponds to a bound on the slope of the $T$-linear resistivity---if $\lambda$ were any larger the system would no longer be metallic.
-Our picture comes from Monte Carlo studies of the paradigmatic Holstein model in the limit of zero phonon frequency, $\omega_0 =0$, and more limited previous results on the breakdown of MEBG theory for $0< \omega_0 \ll T$~\cite{Esterlis:2018,Esterlis:2019,chubukov2020eliashberg,bauer2011reliability,alexandrov2001breakdown} (for a comprehensive review, see Ref.~\onlinecite{chubukov2020eliashberg}).
+Our picture comes from Monte Carlo studies of the paradigmatic Holstein model in the limit of zero phonon frequency, $\omega_0 =0$, and more limited previous results on the breakdown of MEBG theory for $0< \omega_0 \ll T$~\cite{Esterlis:2018,Esterlis:2019,chubukov2020eliashberg,bauer2011reliability,alexandrov2001breakdown} (for a comprehensive review, see Ref.~\cite{chubukov2020eliashberg}).
 The results are summarized through a phase diagram in the $\lambda$-$T$ plane in Fig.~\ref{fig:phase_diagram} and resistivity curves at various $\lambda$ in Fig.~\ref{fig:rhoTlin}.
 While the proposed stability bound on $\lambda$ implies a bound on $1/\tau_{\mathrm{tr}}$ that has the same functional form as the conjectured Planckian bound, the physical origin is entirely different.
-Because scattering here is entirely elastic, the notion of a bound on thermalization of the electron fluid is irrelevant, whatever its meaning in less well-understood highly correlated materials.
+Because scattering here is entirely elastic, the notion of a bound on thermalization of the electron fluid is irrelevant, whatever its meaning in less well-understood highly correlated materials. \footnote{ Electron-phonon scattering is quasi-elastic at $T \gg \omega_0$, and entirely elastic in the limit $\omega_0 \to 0$.
+The fact that the stability bound on $\lambda$ holds even in this (unphysical) limit emphasizes that it is conceptually unrelated to any bound on thermalization.}